-Proposed Analysis of Study #3
+Proposed First Phase of Study #3

-The third study related to workforce development that SRRI is proposing will provide a currentbased view on existing workforce attributes in order to link the current environment (study #3) to the forward-looking analysis (studies #1 and #2) with Sacramento Works' goals.
+The third study related to workforce development that SRRI is proposing will provide a current-based view on existing workforce attributes in order to link the current environment (study #3) to the forward-looking analysis (studies #1 and #2) with Sacramento Works' goals.
 The third study assesses the regional labor market so that training programs can be developed to fill in the gaps of what skills the workforce currently offers (study #3) and what skills will be in demand in the future (studies #1 and #2).
 A region with a competitive and skilled workforce has an advantage in attracting more companies for greater employment opportunities and higher wage jobs.
 All of these deliverables align with Sacramento Works' business plan primary objectives of creating job demand, attracting higher wage jobs and meeting the needs of the business community.

 While there is a wide array of information and studies examining the Region's economy, the focus is typically on industry information.
 Existing research examining the job aspects of the Region's economy is limited in scope and availability.
-Comprehensive research related to the Region's workforce and how job information can be incorporated into Sacramento Works' efforts is best completed by providing information to effectively connect workforce development to the current and future workforce needs.
+Comprehensive research related to the Region's workforce and how job information can be incorporated into Sacramento Works' efforts is best completed in a series of phases with the objective of providing information to effectively connect workforce development to the current and future workforce needs.